ashika-ch/RISC-V-SoC-Tapeout-Program-My-Journey/README.md

 🌐 Integrates modern connectivity → Wi-Fi, Bluetooth, 5G.

 📉 Shrinks with technology nodes → from 180nm → 7nm → 3nm.

+### Where You’ll Find SoCs

+# 📱 In Your Pocket

+Smartphones, tablets, wearables → SoCs like Snapdragon, Apple A/M series, Exynos.

+They manage calls, photos, gaming, AI assistants — all from one chip!

+# 🚗 On the Road

+Cars run on SoCs for ADAS, infotainment, EV battery control.

+Examples: NVIDIA DRIVE, Qualcomm Auto SoCs, Tesla FSD.

+Your car is basically a computer-on-wheels 🛞.

+# 🏠 Inside Your Home

+Smart TVs, Alexa, Google Home, smart bulbs & locks.

+SoCs like MediaTek, ESP32, ARM Cortex-M quietly keep your home smart & connected.

+# 🌐 Across Networks

+Wi-Fi routers, 5G/4G modems, even satellites.

+Broadcom, Qualcomm X-series, Space-grade SoCs ensure you stay connected → from your room to outer space 🚀.

+# 🏥 In Healthcare

+Portable monitors, smart bands, glucose trackers.

+SoCs give doctors real-time data and patients life-saving insights.

+# 🤖 In the Future (Already Here!)

+AI edge devices, robots, drones → powered by NVIDIA Jetson, Google Coral, NPUs.

+They enable vision, intelligence, and autonomy.